metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_auth_v1beta1_manifest.md

 Optional:

-- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may beset by external tools to store and retrieve arbitrary metadata.
-They are notqueryable and should be preserved when modifying objects.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations
+- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may be set by external tools to store and retrieve arbitrary metadata.
+They are not queryable and should be preserved when modifying objects.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations
 - `class_name` (String) ClassName defines ingress class name for VMAuth
-- `extra_rules` (Attributes List) ExtraRules - additional rules for ingress,must be checked for correctness by user. (see [below for nested schema](#nestedatt--spec--ingress--extra_rules))
+- `extra_rules` (Attributes List) ExtraRules - additional rules for ingress, must be checked for correctness by user. (see [below for nested schema](#nestedatt--spec--ingress--extra_rules))
-- `extra_tls` (Attributes List) ExtraTLS - additional TLS configuration for ingressmust be checked for correctness by user. (see [below for nested schema](#nestedatt--spec--ingress--extra_tls))
+- `extra_tls` (Attributes List) ExtraTLS - additional TLS configuration for ingress must be checked for correctness by user. (see [below for nested schema](#nestedatt--spec--ingress--extra_tls))
-- `host` (String) Host defines ingress host parameter for default ruleIt will be used, only if TlsHosts is empty
+- `host` (String) Host defines ingress host parameter for default rule It will be used, only if TlsHosts is empty
-- `labels` (Map of String) Labels Map of string keys and values that can be used to organize and categorize(scope and select) objects.
-May match selectors of replication controllersand services.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels
+- `labels` (Map of String) Labels Map of string keys and values that can be used to organize and categorize (scope and select) objects.
+May match selectors of replication controllers and services.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels
 - `name` (String) Name must be unique within a namespace.
-Is required when creating resources, althoughsome resources may allow a client to request the generation of an appropriate nameautomatically.
-Name is primarily intended for creation idempotence and configurationdefinition.Cannot be updated.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names#names
+Is required when creating resources, although some resources may allow a client to request the generation of an appropriate name automatically.
+Name is primarily intended for creation idempotence and configuration definition.
+Cannot be updated.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names#names
 - `tls_hosts` (List of String) TlsHosts configures TLS access for ingress, tlsSecretName must be defined for it.
-- `tls_secret_name` (String) TlsSecretName defines secretname at the VMAuth namespace with cert and keyhttps://kubernetes.io/docs/concepts/services-networking/ingress/#tls
+- `tls_secret_name` (String) TlsSecretName defines secretname at the VMAuth namespace with cert and key https://kubernetes.io/docs/concepts/services-networking/ingress/#tls

 <a id="nestedatt--spec--ingress--extra_rules"></a>
 ### Nested Schema for `spec.ingress.extra_rules`

 Optional:

-- `host` (String) host is the fully qualified domain name of a network host, as defined by RFC 3986.Note the following deviations from the 'host' part of theURI as defined in RFC 3986:1.
+- `host` (String) host is the fully qualified domain name of a network host, as defined by RFC 3986.
+Note the following deviations from the 'host' part of the URI as defined in RFC 3986: 1.
 IPs are not allowed.
-Currently an IngressRuleValue can only apply to   the IP in the Spec of the parent Ingress.2.
-The ':' delimiter is not respected because ports are not allowed.
-Currently the port of an Ingress is implicitly :80 for http and	  :443 for https.Both these may change in the future.Incoming requests are matched against the host before theIngressRuleValue.
-If the host is unspecified, the Ingress routes alltraffic based on the specified IngressRuleValue.host can be 'precise' which is a domain name without the terminating dot ofa network host (e.g. 'foo.bar.com') or 'wildcard', which is a domain nameprefixed with a single wildcard label (e.g. '*.foo.com').The wildcard character '*' must appear by itself as the first DNS label andmatches only a single label.
-You cannot have a wildcard label by itself (e.g. Host == '*').Requests will be matched against the Host field in the following way:1.
-If host is precise, the request matches this rule if the http host header is equal to Host.2.
-If host is a wildcard, then the request matches this rule if the http host headeris to equal to the suffix (removing the first label) of the wildcard rule.
+Currently an IngressRuleValue can only apply to the IP in the Spec of the parent Ingress.
+2. The ':' delimiter is not respected because ports are not allowed.
+Currently the port of an Ingress is implicitly :80 for http and :443 for https.
+Both these may change in the future.
+Incoming requests are matched against the host before the IngressRuleValue.
+If the host is unspecified, the Ingress routes all traffic based on the specified IngressRuleValue. host can be 'precise' which is a domain name without the terminating dot of a network host (e.g. 'foo.bar.com') or 'wildcard', which is a domain name prefixed with a single wildcard label (e.g. '*.foo.com').
+The wildcard character '*' must appear by itself as the first DNS label and matches only a single label.
+You cannot have a wildcard label by itself (e.g. Host == '*').
+Requests will be matched against the Host field in the following way: 1.
+If host is precise, the request matches this rule if the http host header is equal to Host.
+2. If host is a wildcard, then the request matches this rule if the http host header is to equal to the suffix (removing the first label) of the wildcard rule.
-- `http` (Attributes) HTTPIngressRuleValue is a list of http selectors pointing to backends.In the example: http://<host>/<path>?<searchpart> -> backend wherewhere parts of the url correspond to RFC 3986, this resource will be usedto match against everything after the last '/' and before the first '?'or '#'. (see [below for nested schema](#nestedatt--spec--ingress--extra_rules--http))
+- `http` (Attributes) HTTPIngressRuleValue is a list of http selectors pointing to backends.
+In the example: http://<host>/<path>?<searchpart> -> backend where where parts of the url correspond to RFC 3986, this resource will be used to match against everything after the last '/' and before the first '?' or '#'. (see [below for nested schema](#nestedatt--spec--ingress--extra_rules--http))

 <a id="nestedatt--spec--ingress--extra_rules--http"></a>
 ### Nested Schema for `spec.ingress.extra_rules.http`